 Despite letting Fluker walk, the Chargers’ still exemplified their willingness to pay young talent that’s earned it .
 The showed this when they tagged linebacker Melvin Ingram with the franchise tag.
 In previous years the Chargers had garnered a reputation for being cheap (think about the Eric Weddle situation a couple of years back).
 But in tagging Ingram, the Chargers showed their intention to reward a player who has averaged more than nine sacks per season in his last two campaigns.
 Ingram is a talented edge-rusher who is just coming off his rookie contract.
 He provides the Chargers with a legitimate defensive star in-the-making who can help build the Chargers brand in Los Angeles.
 Not to forget, add safety Jahleel Addae to the list of young players the Chargers have rewarded due to impressive play.
 Addae received a four-year contract to stay with the Chargers last week.

 In a word, should Charger’s fans be worried?
 No. I don’t believe that any big signings would have ever turned these Chargers into a playoff team.
 With a new coaching staff, led by head coach Anthony Lynn, it’s important that the team takes their time.
 What’s more encouraging is the team’s willingness to get things right.
 Short-cutting that process would have left the Charger’s in the position of franchise’s such as the Jacksonville Jaguars or Miami Dolphins.
 Team’s like that are always in the news for their big signings, but simultaneously become stuck in prolonged periods of mediocrity.
 Let’s wait and see what the Charger’s do (or don’t do) next.

-If you would like to receive an email each time a new Cleveland Cavaliers article is published, fill out our email notification form.
+If you would like to receive an email each time a new Los Angeles Chargers article is published, fill out our email notification form.